citusdata/citus_docs/installation/single_machine_docker.rst

   sudo curl -L https://github.com/docker/compose/releases/download/1.11.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
   sudo chmod +x /usr/local/bin/docker-compose

-(This docker-compose version is fine for running Citus, or you can install the latest version by following instructions `here <https://github.com/docker/compose/releases/latest>`_.)
+The above version of Docker Compose is sufficient for running Citus, or you can install the `latest version <https://github.com/docker/compose/releases/latest>`_.

 **2. Start the Citus Cluster**

-Citus uses docker-compose to run and connect containers holding the database master node, workers, and a persistent data volume.
-To create a local cluster download our docker-compose configuration file and run it
+Citus uses Docker Compose to run and connect containers holding the database master node, workers, and a persistent data volume.
+To create a local cluster download our Docker Compose configuration file and run it

 .. code-block:: bash